How to Paint Plywood

 RELATED: See all the techniques to cover plywood edges!

-If I were staining the project, I would have considered a good quality veneer like oak or maple.
-But the price goes up as well.
+If you are staining the project, definitely consider a good quality veneer like oak or maple.
+But for painting, birch or sanded plywood is the best option.

 If you follow the below directions to prepare and prime your plywood, you can use any paint you like!

-I usually use regular latex paint in satin or semi-gloss – depending on the final finish I am looking for.
+I usually use latex door and trim paint in satin or semi-gloss – depending on the final finish I am looking for.

 ***This post contains referral or affiliate links.
 It is a way for this site to earn advertising fees by advertising or linking to certain products and/or services.
 Please read my full disclosure here ***